digiltd/oh-rtd-test/Koubachi-Binding.md

     koubachi="<device | plant>:<resourceId>:<propertyName>"

+You can also bind to the action types in the Koubachi API using the keyword "action" and then the action type.

+    koubachi="plant:<resourceId>:action:<actionType>"

+What actions can actually be performed on a specific plant depends on the type of Koubachi device used.

 Here are some examples for valid binding configuration strings:

     device:00066680190e:virtualBatteryLevel
     device:00066680190e:nextTransmission
     plant:129892:vdmMistLevel
     plant:129892:vdmWaterInstruction
+    plant:129892:action:mist.performed

 ### Valid property names are